kaitdiaz01/Readme-Generator/README.md

 If you wish to run tests use the command below

-Use undefined
+Use `npm test`

 ## Questions

-If you have any questions contact me at katediaz011@gmail.com and
+If you have any questions contact me at katediaz011@gmail.com.